barimehdi77/push_swap/README.md

 ## 👨‍💻 Tester

-There is a bash script named `script.bash` that generate a shuffle array of size n then test `push_swap | checker` till `the number of instructions >= [number of max instructions]` or any error happend, then the script stop and show you the numbers when the error happend.
+There is a bash script named `script.bash` that generate a random array of size n then test `push_swap | checker` till `the number of instructions >= [number of max instructions]` or any error happened, then the script stops and shows you the numbers when the error happened.

 ```
 ./script.bash [how many number] [number of max instructions]